private-octopus/c4/doc/c4-design.md

 Such large drops can happen after routing events.
 In satellite based network, this happens if the connection switches to a different satellite.

-Simulation showed that the large drop scenario C4 reacted by a series of small reductions until finally matching the available bandwidth.
+Simulation showed that in the large drop scenario C4 reacted by a series of small reductions until finally matching the available bandwidth.
 This means operating for a long period in conditions of congestion, with large queues and packet losses.
 We solved that problem by detecting the persistence of